subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 - The Filters are all of spatial size (3x3).

 At a high level, the convolution operation changes the representation of an image, starting from raw pixels at one end, to higher level representations using successive layers of filtering.
 In abstract space, as the system goes through multiple Convolutional Layers, it is basically performing non-linear transformations so that images with similar objects are clustered closer to each other in the higher level transform space.
 This enables the classification operation to happen using a simple linear classifier in the final layer of the network.
 The Fully Connected layer that is just prior to the Output Layer contains a 1024-dimensional representation of the input image.
 It is often used in other Deep Learning architectures that need a high level image representations.

+The following code module in Keras has an implementation of the network from Figure 9.

 ```python
 model = models.Sequential()